 Studio Republic on International Women's Day

 Gender equality for us is no different to any other inclusivity, equality, or justice.
-When asked why gender parity is important here at Studio Republic, our Director Chris said,
+When asked why gender parity is important here at Studio Republic, Chris said,

 "I think all equality is important.
 I think a world with greater equality will be a happier place."